bitflight-devops/github-action-readme-generator/README.md

     # Default: README.md
     readme: ""

-    # Description: The GitHub Action repository owner. example `bitflight-devops` or
+    # Description: The GitHub Action repository owner, this field is autodetected by
-    # `your-gh-username`
+    # default.
+Example: `bitflight-devops` or `your-gh-username`
     #
     owner: ""

-    # Description: The GitHub Action repository name. example -
+    # Description: The GitHub Action repository name, this field is autodetected by
-    # `github-action-readme-generator`
+    # default.
+Example: `github-action-readme-generator`
     #
     repo: ""

     # Description: Save the provided values in a `.ghadocs.json` file.
 This will
     # update any existing `.ghadocs.json` file that is in place.
     #
+    # Default: false
     save: ""

     # Description: Use `prettier` to pretty print the new README.md file
     #
+    # Default: true
     pretty: ""

     # Description: Enable the update of the usage version to match the latest version
-    # in the `package.json` file
+    # in the `package.json` file Output if your action repo is
+    # `reviewdog/action-eslint` and version in package.json is `1.0.1`:
+    # `uses: reviewdog/action-eslint@1.0.1`
     #
+    # Default: true
     versioning_enabled: ""

-    # Description: Set a specific version to display in the README.md
+    # Description: Set a specific version to display in the README.md, maybe you want
+    # to use a major or minor version
     #
     version_override: ""